 Advertisement

 Ask your friends and family to donate

-Many different breast cancer organizations accept donations.
-If you’re comfortable, ask your loved ones if they’d be willing to donate.
+Many breast cancer organizations accept donations.
+If you’re comfortable, ask your loved ones if they’d like to donate.

-METAvivor sponsors the type of breast cancer research that will save lives.
-They have awarded $23 million in grants for research that contributes to the growing body of knowledge about MBC.
+METAvivor sponsors the type of breast cancer research that can save lives.
+They’ve awarded $23 million in research grants, contributing to the growing knowledge about MBC.

-Bay Area Young Survivors is a nonprofit and all-volunteer-run inclusive breast cancer support group for those who have been diagnosed with breast cancer at age 45 or younger.
+Bay Area Young Survivors is a nonprofit and all-volunteer-run inclusive breast cancer support group for those who’ve received a breast cancer diagnosis at 45 years old or younger.
 They provide online and in-person support platforms and quarterly grants for those needing “right now” assistance.

-Here for the Girls is a nonprofit focused on improving the lives of young women affected by breast cancer who’ve been diagnosed under age 51.
+Here for the Girls is a nonprofit focused on improving the lives of women under 51 years old who’ve received diagnoses.
 They offer social and emotional support through services that provide personal connections and a shared experience among members.

 Listen to a podcast

-Our MBC Life podcast explores life with MBC from the perspective of the people living with this disease, along with experts who partner with people with MBC.
+Our MBC Life podcast explores life with MBC from the perspective of the people living with this disease and experts who partner with people with MBC.

+Advertisement